 Some women prefer implants, and the most common implant today is a saline-filled implant.
 Silicone gel-filled implants are used less often than they were in the past because of concerns about silicone leakage.

-Dr. Chris DeRosier, board-certified plastic surgeon at Southeastern Plastic Surgery, trained in microsurgery and his experience in free tissue breast reconstruction (Free TRAM and DIEP flaps) is unique in the area.
+Dr. Chris DeRosier, board-certified plastic surgeon at Southeastern Plastic Surgery, trained in microsurgery and his experience in free tissue breast reconstruction (Free TRAM flaps) is unique in the area.

 The TRAM flap procedure can be shorter and less complex for patients compared to other flap procedures.
 In the TRAM flap procedure, the tissue is attached to its original site, keeping its blood supply.
 The flap, which includes the skin, fat and muscle, is tunneled under the skin of the chest and creates a pocket for an implant and sometimes for creating the breast mound.